Induced Abortion Care

 Prioritize gestational-age appropriateness, contraindication screening, informed-consent readiness, and red-flag complication surveillance.

-• Obtain focused reproductive history including last menstrual period and confirm gestational age.
+• Obtain focused reproductive history including last menstrual period and confirm gestational age (ultrasound when dating is uncertain).

-• Assess baseline status with indicated labs (for example blood type and hematologic assessment per protocol).
+• Assess baseline status with indicated labs (for example blood type/Rh status, hemoglobin or hematocrit, and STI screening per protocol).

 • Screen for contraindication cues and risk factors for selected abortion pathway.